-On the other hand, it seems natural to try to treat persistence modules as sheaves, which is precisely what Justin Curry started to do in his Ph.
+On the other hand, it seems natural to treat persistence modules as sheaves, which is precisely what Justin Curry initiated in his Ph.
 D. thesis \cite{Curr14} by expressing persistence ideas in the formalism of (co-)sheaves of vector spaces on topological spaces.
-In particular, he defined a distance on the category of sheaves based on convolution inspired by the interleaving distance, and asked if in the case of sheaves over $\R$, this distance could be expressed as a bottleneck distance.
-In 2018, Kashiwara and Schapira \cite{Kash18} introduced independently a derived version of the constructions of persistence theory in the category of sheaves on euclidean vector spaces, defining the convolution distance on its derived category, proving a stability theorem and introducing a promissing notion of higher-dimensional barcodes for a large category : the $\gamma$-piecewise linear sheaves \cite{KS18}.
+In particular, he defined a distance on the category of sheaves inspired by the interleaving distance, based on convolution.
+He also asked whether in the case of sheaves over $\R$, this distance could be expressed as a bottleneck distance.
+In 2018, Kashiwara and Schapira \cite{Kash18} introduced independently a derived version of the constructions of persistence theory in the category of sheaves on real vector spaces, defining the convolution distance on its derived category, proving a stability theorem and introducing a promising notion of higher-dimensional barcodes for a large category : the $\gamma$-piecewise linear sheaves.